[Last updated: 18th Feb 2018]

 I always imagined that conferences must be super boring grown up adult events where people go to make connections in order to climb up the astronomical ladder hoping to make their claims to fame.
 I was lucky enough to come across such a thing as student conferences, I gave it a shot, and have never looked back since!
 Such conferences are usually heavily subsidised, with amazing opportunities to check out some really cool science facilities/institutes, not to mention all the people from all over the world that you get to meet!

 ICPS – The International Conference for Physics Students is a heavily subsidised week long conference for students, taking place in a different European country every year, and is the only conference of its kind!
 Having attended two conferences thus far I can also say that it is a wonderful experience, meeting hundreds of students from all over the world and learning about all kinds of research.
 It’s also a fantastic opportunity to practice your presentation skills and go on some super cool excursions.
-In 2016 it will be in Malta!
+In 2018 it will be in Finland!

-Open Readings – This is the 59th Scientific Conference for Students of Physics and Natural Sciences, taking place in Vilnius, Lithuania in March 2016.
+Open Readings – This is the Scientific Conference for Students of Physics and Natural Sciences, taking place in Vilnius, Lithuania in March, 2018.

 CUWiP – These conferences for women studying Physics across the US is what inspired the UK CUWiP to come into being!

 Space Generation Congress – For those more interested in the Space Sector, the SGC 2018 will be taking place in Bremen, Germany in September.
 They’re always looking for volunteers.